 Nosing what you smell in a wine can tell you a lot about the wine and its potential character.
 For example, when examining wines from Bordeaux varietals, as well as some Rhone wines, the scents of dark fruit like blackberries and plum tell the taster the wine is made from ripe berries, The darker the fruits, the riper the wine and the higher level of sugar and alcohol.
 The scents of blueberries are the sign of an even riper wine.
 Jam flavors or scents in a wine can be a sought after complexity in the right amount.
 Too much jammyness and the wine could be over ripe and too high in alcohol.
 Prune and raisin scents are more often caused by over ripe fruit, which is usually lacking in freshness.
 When looking at a wine, when you encounter cherries, raspberries or other red berries, that is often the sign of fruit that did not achieve full, phenolic ripeness.
 Those wines will be brighter in their palate profile and higher in acid as well.
 A light, balanced sense of oak is to be expected in young wines.
 This is reflected by odors of vanilla, coffee or toast aromas.
 But when those smells become the dominant characteristic in a wine, it is a potential sign that the wine will be oaky later in life as well.
 Regardless of the wine being white or red, remember, the fruit needs to smell clean and fresh.
 While earth and other mineral odors or sensations are a sought after complexity in wine, dirt in the fruit is not.

-So far, we have dealt with primary scents in young wine.
+So far, we have dealt with primary scents in young wine as well as faults in wine, which can be found in young or old wine.
 Older, mature wines also need to retain a freshness to their aromatic profile.
 But when wines age and mature, they exchange their primary fruit aroma for more complex, secondary scents.
 In red wine, smells of earth, truffle, tobacco, spice, cigar box and forest floor and common aromas.
 White wines develop more notes of honey, flowers, spice, butter, popcorn, caramel and minerals with time.

 Tips on how to taste wine